Asynchronous Teaching Using Canvas and Panopto

 2. While the copy is processing, go to its Overview and edit the Folder name, choosing or typing the name of the desired target Canvas course site.

-3. Click Save, which moves the newly created copy to the other course's Class Recordings.
+3. Click Save, which moves the newly created copy to that other course's Class Recordings.

 1. You may need to first click Class Recordings again in that target Canvas course to see the moved video.